Fred-org/FRED-docs/source/Control/Geometry Definition.rst

     lWriteCTHU = True
         Save the CTHU map.
 It works only when *CTscan* is given.
 This map is basically a copy of a CT map given in *CTscan*.
 The saved file is used by sceneViewerFred.py script to map a CT on scene and by mhd_overlay.py script to create a background for dose distribution.

+    lWriteRSP = False
+        Save the relative stopping power map.
+It works only when *CTscan* is given.
+Values are taken from the HU calibration curve supplied to Fred.

+        *New in version 3.58.8*

 Example

 .. code-block:: none